Peter King on decision to leave MMQB; draft notes

 • Here’s what it come down to between Baker Mayfield and Sam Darnold: 2 3/8 inches.
 “Baker’s obviously an outlier at 6 feet and 5/8 inches tall,” Browns assistant GM Eliot Wolf said.
 “But would we be doing the right thing if we changed our board and picked a lesser player because he’s two inches taller?”
 I asked another draft-decider with a definite quarterback interest two questions: How many teams in the league would he guess graded Darnold higher than Mayfield. (“Twenty.”)
 And who did he have number one among the passers? (“Mayfield.
 His tape was so good, there was no comparison to the others.”)
 Now all we need is two years, maybe more, to see if the Browns were right.

 • Kentavius Street was a hot name on day three.
 Street, a North Carolina State defensive end prospect (lesser prospect than Bradley Chubb, obviously), is rehabbing from a torn ACL suffered in a private workout for the Giants a month ago.
 Amazing little story.
 The Falcons, Saints and Niners all liked him a lot.
-His college line coach till last season, Ryan Nielsen, took the Saints d-line job last season, and told the Saints ACL or no, Street would be a great pro player.
-In the fourth round, Atlanta had pick 126, New Orleans pick 127 and San Francisco pick 128.
-Atlanta considered him and took a back, Ito Street.
+His college line coach until last season, Ryan Nielsen, took the Saints’ D-line job last year, and he told the Saints that ACL or no, Street would be a great pro player.
+In the fourth round Atlanta had pick 126, New Orleans 127 and San Francisco 128.
+Atlanta considered him but took a running back, Ito Smith.
 The Saints considered him and took a tackle, Rick Leonard.
 The Niners picked Street, a gutsy move by GM John Lynch for a 2018 redshirt player.
 The Saints and Falcons could both have picked Street with their next choices.
 Those are the things that make GMs wince.

 • The Titans jumped over New England for Rashaan Evans, but the Patriots weren’t going to take him at 23.
 New England’s not sure if Evans is a three-down linebacker.
 Tennessee thinks he is.
 So the Patriots likely wouldn’t have taken a player at 23 if they didn’t think he could be a full-time player.
-Now, New England did like Arkansas guard-center Frank Ragnow a lot and he would have been a candidate at 23.
-But Georgia tackle Isaiah Wynn fills a hole at tackle, and gives the Patriots (with Trent Brown) legitimate competition at a needy position.
+Now, New England did like Arkansas guard-center Frank Ragnow a lot, and he would have been a candidate at 23.
+But Georgia tackle Isaiah Wynn fills a hole at tackle, and gives the Patriots (with Trent Brown) legitimate competition at a position of need.

 • Just my opinion, but … I do think if the Panthers passed on Maryland receiver D.J.
 Moore at 24, there’s a good chance Baltimore would have taken the local hero, Moore, over tight end Hayden Hurst at 25.
-As it was, Baltimore tight ends at 25 and 89 (Hurst, Mark Andrews) and wideouts at 132 and 162 (Jaleel Scott, Jordan Lasley).
+As it was, Baltimore took tight ends at 25 and 89 (Hurst, Mark Andrews) and wideouts at 132 and 162 (Jaleel Scott, Jordan Lasley).

 Let’s put to bed the Patriots’ tradeup for Baker Mayfield

 This deal, thrown out as a possibility by Mayfield’s agent to Andrew Brandt after the draft, was certainly not possible if the Browns picked him, which happened, and almost certainly not if Mayfield fell to the Giants at number two.
 Cleveland never was going to trade the first pick.
 Let’s say Mayfield was there when the Giants picked.
 The Patriots would have had to deal with Giants GM Dave Gettleman, who, in five previous drafts, had never traded a first-round pick—and now he was going to trade from two to 23, which was the Patriots’ first pick?
 And let’s say he would have.
 What would the compensation have been?
-I’d maintain it would have had to be all four New England picks in the first two round this year, plus next year’s first-round pick.
+I’d maintain it would have had to be all four New England picks in the first two rounds this year, plus next year’s first-round pick.
 Here’s how that would have looked on the draft-trade value chart, which some teams and use and other do not:

 • Giants pick: number 2 overall.
 Value of Giants’ pick—2,600 points.

 So it’s close.
 But would it have made any sense for the Giants to get a slew of picks but not the player of their draft dreams, Saquon Barkley?
-And would it have made sense for the Patriots, needy at so many positions with an MVP quarterback apparently intending to play multiple seasons, to go without a pick after Mayfield until day three, and then to likely go without a pick next year in the top 50?
+And would it have made sense for the Patriots, with needs at so many positions and an MVP quarterback apparently intending to play multiple seasons, to go without a pick after Mayfield until day three, and then to likely go without a pick next year in the top 50?
 Seems totally nonsensical.

+• THE MMQB 10 THINGS PODCAST: This week Andy Benoit and Gary Gramling answer listener questions on the draft’s Big 4 QBs, the rookie wage scale and more post-draft fallout.
+Subscribe on iTunes.

 The Matt Ryan contract